 AFDC: Project Diversity is led by community leaders focused on creating more equitable opportunities so ultimate is more accessible to people of all socioeconomic and racial backgrounds.
-Created in 2019, we’re just getting started, but have a lot of ideas and up-coming initiatives like The Color of Ultimate: ATL.
+Created in 2019, we’re just getting started.

 Follow & support us on social media: